 For those who don’t have their email addresses displayed, you can always use tools like Hunter to find the correct contact info.
 All you need to do is enter the domain name, and the tool will bring up all the email addresses in that domain.
 You’ll need to sign up to view the full email address.

 Step 5: Begin Your Influencer Outreach Campaign

-Now that you have everything in place, you can start connecting with the influencers whom you’ve selected for your influencer outreach campaign.
+Now that you have everything in place, you can start connecting with the influencers whom you’ve selected for your influencer outreach strategy.